In this article, we address two perspectives on legally using images (from a copyright perspective) in libraries:

-The first step in legally using images in libraries is ensuring library staff understand how copyright applies to images, and how permissions and licensing works.
+Your first step in legally using images is ensuring library staff understand how copyright applies to images, and how permissions and licensing works.

 What Images Are Protected by Copyright?

-Images are popular communication tools in our increasingly visual content-driven world.
-We use images on websites, social media posts, presentations and teaching materials (both digital and traditional print formats), and promotional materials such as posters for library events.
+Images are everywhere.
+We use images on websites, social media posts, presentations and teaching materials (both digital and traditional print formats), and on promotional materials such as posters for library events.

 Each country's copyright act has its own specific definition of images protected by copyright.
 The U.S. Copyright Act defines images as “pictorial, graphic, and sculptural works” including: